splunk/observability-workshop/docs/lambda/setup.md

 ### 4.1 Terraform Plan

 You can now deploy the workshop using Terraform.
 It is always best practice to run a `plan` so you can check what changes Terraform is going to make.
-When executing Terraform will prompt you to select a version of the workshop (select B for base), and also an AWS Region (choose an appropriate one from the list)
+When executing Terraform will prompt you to select a version of the workshop (select `b` for base), and also an AWS Region (choose an appropriate one from the list)

 === "Terraform plan"
     ```